What does Family Paths offer?

 What are the treatment options for my child?

 Every child is different.
 After being referred from the Hotline to a therapist, we will begin an assessment process that typically lasts 30 days.
 During that time, the therapist meets with your child and you as the child’s caregiver, and will review their history and any other information to determine if therapy is appropriate.
 If they do not meet the qualifications for our services, we do our best to provide you with other resources in the community that might also meet your family’s needs.
 It all starts with a call to our Helpline at 800-829-3777.

 Our services range in cost depending on family income levels and which program you qualify for – but are typically geared to accommodate a range of income levels from very low to moderate.
 For those who have Alameda County Full-Scope Medi-Cal our therapy services are typically free.
 Please call our Helpline at 800-829-3777 to find out more.

 Is my call confidential?

-You do not need to give your name or address to our counselors on our Parent Support Hotline unless you are calling to get therapy services.
+You do not need to give your name or address to our counselors on our Parenting Stress Helpline unless you are calling to get therapy services.
 All conversations are strictly confidential and we take your privacy seriously.
 We will never call you back without your permission, and will not disclose conversations to any other family members.
 HIPAA Privacy Regulations require confidentiality and security of protected health information.
 Everyone at Family Paths is a “Mandated Reporter,” in compliance with California state law, and we are required to report known or suspected child maltreatment, or other forms of abuse.

 What do I do if I have a complaint?